 Sonnets must come from Shakespeare's 154 sonnet cycle.
-These are all listed in the 2021 Sonnet Packet and are available at folgerdigitaltexts.org.
+These are all listed in this year's Sonnet Packet and are available at folgerdigitaltexts.org.
 Students must declaim the complete sonnet; no alterations are allowed.
-The sonnets chosen by last year's national finalists will not be eligible at the 2021 ESU National Shakespeare Competition.
+The sonnets chosen by last year's national finalists will not be eligible at this year's ESU National Shakespeare Competition.